-Graham sits on our Investment Committee.
+In addition to being the Chair of the Board of Trustees, Graham sits on our Finance & Investment Committee and Income Generation Committee.
 His early career was with the Automobile Association following which he joined Aviva plc as a director of their UK Life business and executive Chairman of their Mutual Funds business.
 He then worked at Police Mutual where he was Chief Executive.
-He is currently Chairman of the LV= With Profits Committee, a Trustee of Nest Corporation – where he Chairs the Propositions and Risk Committees and a Senior Independent Advisor for BDO LLP.
+Since leaving Police Mutual he has held a number of Non Executive positions.
+He is currently Chairman of the Furness Building Society and Chairman of Keycare Ltd.

-Rosemary is Chief Executive Officer of the Institute of Physics and Engineering in Medicine (IPEM).
+Rosemary sits on our Finance & Investment Committee.
+She was formerly Chief Executive Officer of the Institute of Physics and Engineering in Medicine (IPEM) and is now interim CEO of Kyra Women's Project in York.
 She has a background in nursing, and has worked in the NHS Modernisation Agency and the Department of Health.
-She has been a charity chief executive for the last 13 years, at the Queen's Nursing Institute and IPEM.
+She has been a charity chief executive for the last 15 years.

 Clare has worked in Marketing for 30 years for blue chip businesses, in branded goods and service sectors, across the UK and international markets.
 Her most recent role was as UK Marketing Director for Cox Automotive, part of the world’s largest automotive services business in the used vehicle market place.